-You might remember a pair of curved walls which ran alongside the curve of the highway just after the tramway at Princes Prom.
-It was between the Victorian tram stop and public toilets building at Little Bispham and the seawall, to the right of the lookout spot.
+Do you remember a pair of curved walls which ran alongside the curve of the highway just after the tramway at Princes Prom?

 Dave Hutchinson shared this photo (below) looking south along the promenade.
 You can see the two curved walls against the road leading to the entrance to the car park.

-David Wall added: “There certainly was no shortage of parking in the 1930’s as very few people owned cars.
-It was built at the same time as Princes Way was constructed, following the coast to Cleveleys.
+David Wall added: “There was certainly no shortage of parking in the 1930’s as very few people owned cars.
+This hidden-away space was built, following the coast to Cleveleys, at the same time as Princes Way.

-“My theory is because there were two large Hydros then, each with their own golf course and tennis courts, there may have been plans to develop an upmarket alternative to Central Blackpool at that end of town.
+“My theory is there may have been plans to develop an upmarket alternative to Central Blackpool at that end of town.
+At the time there were two large Hydros at North Blackpool/Cleveleys, each with their own golf course and tennis courts.
 The underground car park and new coastal road made a statement.
 However along came WW2 and that’s as far as it got.

-“After the war the concentration was on residential housing and the golf courses were sold for building land and that was it.
+“After the war, the concentration was on residential housing.
+With the golf courses sold for building land, that was that.

-“The underground car park was used for a few years after the war but flooding was a real issue and it closed.”
+“For a few years after the war ended, the underground car park was still used.
+However flooding was a real issue and it closed.”

 Thank you to both Dave’s for their information – can you add anything else?

 Originally, cars could drive into the car park from either end.
 Along with the entrance that we’re familiar with was a second entrance against the seafront.